srijan-paul/frametap/README.md

-# Jif
+# Frametrap

-> Jif is *very* early in development.
+> frametrap is *very* early in development.
 Definitely do not use it just yet.

-A cross platform screen capture library focused on performance, control, and image quality.
+A cross platform screen capture library for MacOS, Windows, and Linux.

+Frametrap can:
+  - Deliver live frame information from your screen.
+  - Capture GIFs.
+  - Export frames as PNGs.

 ## Why?